techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 204 -
 * Room 207 - Transporting an Urban Billion - Hyperloop in China
 * Room 208 -
-* Room 209 - XINCHEJIAN -
+* Room 209 - Creatives are BULLSHIT!
 * Room 210 - Economic Gardening With 10,000 Hours - means to a better life.
 Sam Korsmoe
 * Room 211 - DANCE PREP!
 * Room 212 -